 Why High Spenders Need the Right Credit Card

 If you regularly spend a significant amount each month on groceries, dining, travel, or everyday purchases, you're leaving money on the table without the right credit card.
-High spenders can earn hundreds — even thousands — of dollars in rewards each year by choosing a card that matches their spending habits.
+High spenders can earn hundreds, even thousands, of dollars in rewards each year by choosing a card that matches their spending habits.

 The key is finding a card with a strong rewards rate in the categories where you spend most.
 Some cards offer flat-rate cash back on everything, while others give bonus rewards in specific categories like dining or travel.
+If your spending is spread across many categories, our guide to the best credit cards for everyday purchases covers flat-rate picks that reward every swipe without category tracking.
+If your monthly spend pushes into six figures or you want invitation-only options, our roundup of credit cards for rich people: top premium cards in 2026 covers the ultra-premium tier with Centurion-level perks.

 What to Look for in a High-Spender Card

 When comparing credit cards for heavy spending, focus on a few important features.
-First, look at the rewards rate — cards offering 2% or more on all purchases tend to work best for people who spend broadly.
+First, look at the rewards rate.
+Cards offering 2% or more on all purchases tend to work best for people who spend broadly.
 Second, consider the annual fee.
 Many premium cards charge $95 to $550 per year, but the rewards and perks can more than offset the cost if you spend enough.

 Other features to consider include sign-up bonuses (which can be worth $200 to $750 or more), purchase protections, and travel perks like airport lounge access or no foreign transaction fees.